 Let the Freedom Gate testify to the humanity and tolerance of the Swedish people towards those who were looking for at shelter in evil times and let it commemorate a tiny nation who found here a new home for itself.

-In front of the entrance of the Nordic museums stands an equestrian statue of Karl X Gustav, king of Sweden between 1654 and 1660.
+In front of the entrance to Nordiska museet stands an equestrian statue of Karl X Gustav, King of Sweden between 1654 and 1660.
 It is one of ten classical equestrian statues in Sweden.
 Karl X Gustav is mostly famous for the March across the Belts as well as the Treaty of Roskilde which ended the Second Northern War between Sweden and Denmark-Norway.

-The statue was given as a gift to the Nordic museum by the Karl X Gustav association and was inaugurated on the Swedish Flag Day on June 6th 1917.
+The statue was given as a gift to Nordiska museet by the Karl X Gustav association and was inaugurated on the Swedish Flag Day on 6th June 1917.
 The statue was designed by Gustaf Malmquist and is cast in bronze.
-It stands on a granite pedestal made by Isac Gustaf Clason, the architect of the Nordic Museum.
+It stands on a granite pedestal made by Isac Gustaf Clason, the architect who designed Nordiska museet.
 Written on the pedestal is the monogram for King Karl X Gustav, his reign 1654-1660 as well as the words Freden i Roskilde 1658 (Treaty of Roskilde).
 Some of his battles and victories are written around the pedestal.

-If you are interested in equestrian statues there is another one nearby, of King Karl XV of Sweden, just 200 meters down along Djurgårdsvägen.
+If you are interested in equestrian statues, there is another one nearby, of King Karl XV of Sweden, just 200 metres further along Djurgårdsvägen.

-Enjoy a romantic walk with someone you care about in the beautiful nature of Djurgården.
-The lover’s trail of Crown Princess Victoria and Prince Daniel follows the outskirts of Isbladskärret and will let you enjoy interesting and diversifierad nature with wild coniferous forest, beautiful broadleaved forest and giant oaks.
+Crown Princess Victoria and Prince Daniel’s Lovers’ Path follows the outskirts of Isbladskärret, where you can enjoy interesting and diversifierad nature with wild coniferous forest, beautiful broadleaved forest and giant oak trees.
 There is also a variety of wild birds in the area.

-The lover’s trail was inaugurated in 2012 and was given to Crown Princess Victoria and Prince Daniel as a wedding gift from WWF.
-The trail is 390 meter long and stretches along the southwestern part of Isbladskärret.
-There are information signs which tells you about the wildlife in the area.
+The Lovers’ Path was inaugurated in 2012 and given to Crown Princess Victoria and Prince Daniel as a wedding gift from WWF.
+The path is 390 metres long and stretches along the southwestern part of Isbladskärret.
+There are signposts with information about the wildlife in the area.
 You can reach Isbladskärret with bus 69 från Sergels Torg.
-Closest bus stops are Isbladskärret and Edelstams väg.
+The closest bus stops are Isbladskärret and Edelstams väg.

-During the inauguration Crown Princess Victoria said that the Lover’s trail is an asset for everyone.
-Everyone is welcome to the Lover’s trail at Djurgården.
+During the inauguration, Crown Princess Victoria said that the Lovers’ Path is an asset for everyone; everyone is welcome to the Lovers’ Path at Djurgården.

-The UN-monument is a memorial dedicated to those Swedish people who lost their lives while working for UN.
+The UN monument is a memorial dedicated to those Swedish people who lost their lives while working for UN.
 It is situated partly in the water at the shore of Djurgårdsbrunnsviken, close to the Maritime Museum at the Museum Park.
-The monument was inaugurated in 1995 and each year on May 29th the ceremony Veteran Day is held next to the UN-monument and the nearby memorial Restare.
+The monument was inaugurated in 1995 and each year on 29th May the Veteran Day ceremony is held next to the UN monument and the nearby Restare memorial.

-The art work is made from bronze and granite.
+The artwork is made from bronze and granite.
 You can easily walk here from the Maritime Museum or the National Museum of Science and Technology.
-From the monument you will have a beautiful view of the water and island of Djurgården.
+There is a beautiful view of the water and island of Djurgården from the monument.

 Next to Galärvarvskyrkogården lies the Estonia memorial.
-The names of the 815 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved in the monument.
-The monument itself if made of bright granite and was designed by the Polish sculptor Mirosław Bałka.
+The names of 815 of the 852 people who lost their lives when the cruise ship Estonia sank in 1994 are engraved on the monument.
+The monument itself is made of bright granite and was designed by the Polish sculptor Mirosław Bałka.

-The basic mold is a triangle with an entrance from the short side and a stair leading up to Galärvarvskyrkogården.
+The basic mould is a triangle with an entrance from the short side and stairs leading up to Galärvarvskyrkogården.
 In the middle of the monument stands a tree with an iron ring at the bottom.
-Upon the ring are written the coordinates for the sinking place.
-The memorial was inaugurated on the third anniversary of the sinking on September 28th 1997 with a speech from the politician Birgitta Dahl.
+The coordinates of where the ship sank are written on the ring.
+The memorial was inaugurated on the third anniversary of the sinking on 28th September 1997, with a speech from the politician Birgitta Dahl.

-The number of lost people are counted on the stone itself along with the line.
-“Deras namn och deras öde vill vi aldrig glömma” meaning “Their names and their fate we never want to forget”.
+The number of people who lost their lives are counted on the stone itself along with the line, “Deras namn och deras öde vill vi aldrig glömma”, meaning, “Their names and their fate we never want to forget”.

-Memorial monument “Restare” is located next to the Maritime Museum.
-It has been commissioned by the government to honor personnel from the Swedish Armed Forces and other authorities serving in international peacekeeping efforts.
-The monument is available for both official ceremonies of various kind and private moments of reflection.
-The monument was inagurated by His Majesty King Carl XVI Gustaf on the Veteran Day 2013.
+The memorial monument ‘Restare’ is located next to the Maritime Museum.
+It was commissioned by the government to honour personnel from the Swedish Armed Forces and other authorities serving in international peacekeeping efforts.
+The monument is there for both official ceremonies of various kinds and private moments of reflection.
+The monument was inaugurated by His Majesty King Carl XVI Gustaf on Veteran Day 2013.

-“Restare” was created by the artist Monika Larsen Dennis, who was designated a winner in the competition held to appoint an artist for the creation of the monument.
-The monument was chosen by a jury with representatives from, the Public Art Agency, the Swedish Armed Forces and the Royal Djurgården Administration.
+‘Restare’ was created by the artist Monika Larsen Dennis, the winner of the competition held to select an artist for the creation of the monument.
+The monument was chosen by a jury, with representatives from the Public Art Agency, the Swedish Armed Forces and the Royal Djurgården Administration.